braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ![customEventProperties.png][16]

 Custom event properties can also be used for personalization within the messaging template.
 Any campaign using [Action-Based Delivery][19] with a trigger event can use custom event properties from that event for messaging personalization.
 If a gaming application wanted to send a message to users who had completed a level, it could further personalize the message with a property for the time it took users to complete that level.
 In this example, the message is personalized for three different segments using [conditional logic][18].
-The Custom event property called ``time_spent``, can be included in the message by calling ``{% raw %} {{event_properties.${time_spent}}} {% endraw %}``.
+The custom event property called ``time_spent``, can be included in the message by calling ``{% raw %} {{event_properties.${time_spent}}} {% endraw %}``.

 {% alert warning %}
-Triggered in-app messages with templated Custom event properties (for example, ``{event_properties.${time_spent}}}``) will fail and not display if there is no internet connectivity.
+Triggered in-app messages with templated custom event properties (for example, ``{event_properties.${time_spent}}}``) will fail and not display if there is no internet connectivity.
 {% endalert %}

-You can change the data type of your Custom event property, but please be aware of [the impacts of changing data types]({{site.baseurl}}/help/help_articles/data/change_custom_data_type/) after data has been collected.
+You can change the data type of your custom event property, but please be aware of [the impacts of changing data types]({{site.baseurl}}/help/help_articles/data/change_custom_data_type/) after data has been collected.

 {% alert important %}
 Please note that when making API calls and using the "is blank" filter, a specific custom event property is considered "blank" if excluded from the call.
 For example, if you were to include `"event_property": "` your users would be considered "not blank".
 {% endalert %}

 ## Custom Event Property Storage

 Custom event properties are designed to help you increase targeting precision and make messages feel even more personalized.
 Custom event properties can be stored within Braze in both the short and long term.

-If you would like to segment on the values of event properties, you have options:
+If you would like to segment on the values of event properties, you have two options:

 1. **Within 30 days:** Braze support personnel can enable event property segmentation based on the frequency and recency of specific event property values within Braze Segments.
 If you’d like to leverage event properties within Segments, please contact your Braze account executive or Customer Success Manager.
 Note that this option will impact data usage.<br><br>
 2. **Within and Beyond 30 days:** To cover both short-term and long-term event property segmentation, you can use [Segment Extensions]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/).
 This feature enables you to segment based on custom events and event properties tracked within the past year.
 Note that this option will not impact data usage.